bogdanbacila/apl-head-tracker/README.md

 |-|-|
 |![](/img/assembly/IMG20230302120253.jpg)|![](/img/assembly/IMG20230302120305.jpg)

-### **Congratulations!** You now have new head tracker!
+### **Congratulations!** You now have a new head tracker!

 | | |
 |-|-|
 |![](/img/assembly/IMG20230302120315.jpg)|![](/img/assembly/IMG20230302120328.jpg)
 |![](/img/assembly/IMG20230302120356.jpg)|![](/img/assembly/IMG20230302120457.jpg)

-The tracke can be easily clipped to AKG-style headbands, directly on the wire frames.
-Alternatively, the tracker can also be mounted to a wide range of other headphones, by using an elastic hair band as shown below.
+The tracker can be easily clipped to AKG-style headbands, directly on the wire frames.
+Alternatively, the tracker can also be mounted to a wide range of other headphones, by using an elastic hairband as shown below.

 | | |
 |-|-|